Databricks SDK for Go

 fmt.Println("Now attempting to create the cluster, please wait...")

-runningCluster, err := w.Clusters.CreateAndWait(ctx, clusters.CreateCluster{
+runningCluster, err := w.Clusters.CreateAndWait(ctx, compute.CreateCluster{

 ClusterName: clusterName,